local-motion/product/way_of_working.md

 - Sprints that last 2 weeks, starting each Wednesday
 - 1x refinement session per week
 - Stand-ups are done daily
+- 1x sprint demo at the end of sprint
 - 1x refinement at end of sprint